IP may refer to any of the following:

 - See your IP address and other system settings.

-- How to determine an IP address.
+- How to find my IP address.

-- How can I hide my IP address?
+- How to hide my IP address.

-- Computer network and network card help and support
+- Network and network card help and support.

 2. In some Unix-like operating systems, ip is a command that sets or views information about a computer's network configuration.
 It replaces the deprecated command ifconfig.
 For more information about how to use the ip command in Linux, see our Linux ip command reference.

 3. IP is an acronym for ingress protection, which refers to a physical device's resistance to allowing external contaminants such as dust, water, and vapor, from entering the device.
 The measurement of this resistance is referred to as the device's IP Rating.

 4. IP is an acronym for intellectual property.
 The term refers to original ideas, documents, and technologies that were conceived, developed, and created by an individual or organization.
 It is often used in context of the property's potential value.
 For example, "the video game didn't sell well, but the game engine and characters' stories are IP that will bring profit to the company for years to come."

 Binary, CIDR, Computer acronyms, External IP address, ICANN, Internal IP address, Internet address, InterNIC, IP spoofing, Localhost, Netmask, Network terms, Ping, Protocol, Reserved address space, Subnet